-Feature and Applicability Description Key Management (PED, EPP, UPT) Acey management" denotes whether the coratory has successfully evaluated the payment ecurity device to support the use of Triple DES (DES) or AES for PIN encryption for online N.TDES requires use of at least a double-length ey.
-MK/SK (master key, session key), DUKPT, ad/or Fixed designation denote that the device as been evaluated successfully to support the uplementation of TDES for that particular keyanagement scheme(s).
-Mote: DUKPT is the only unique key per transaction (UKPT algorithm (ANSI X9.24) that PCI recognizes and approves; all other forms of UKPT tested by the laboratory will not be depicted in the approval letter or on the PCI PTS website.
-The provided in the approval letter or on the PCI PTS website.
-The provided in the approval letter or on the PCI PTS website.
-Prompt Control (PED, EPP, UPT) Vendor-controlled: The end-user, acquirer, or rethe attended POS POI's firmware or POI's payme changes to the device's prompts or PIN-entry cooriginal equipment manufacturer has the capability and controls for PIN entry.
-Acquirer-controlled: The original equipment mattended POS POI with mechanisms for controlling use in place.
-These mechanisms can be employed updates of the prompts by the acquirer, using procontrolled processes as defined in the applicable.
-The reseller or end-user, if authorized by the acquipment updates using proper cryptographically controlled.
+Feature and Applicability Description Prompt Control (PED, EPP, UPT) Vendor-controlled: The end-user, acquirer, or reseller cannot modify the attended POS POI's firmware or POI's payment application to make changes to the device's prompts or PIN-entry controls.
+Only the POI's original equipment manufacturer has the capability to modify the prompts and controls for PIN entry.
+Acquirer-controlled: The original equipment manufacturer has shipped the attended POS POI with mechanisms for controlling the POI display and its use in place.
+These mechanisms can be employed to unlock the POI for updates of the prompts by the acquirer, using proper cryptographically controlled processes as defined in the applicable POI security requirement.
+The reseller or end-user, if authorized by the acquirer, can also make updates using proper cryptographically controlled processes.
 Not applicable for devices without a display.
 Devices must be deployed locked.
-In any case, to always responsible to ensure that appropriate prodocumented procedures are in place to control the usage. ent application to make ntrols.
-Only the POI's ity to modify the prompts anufacturer has shipped the ng the POI display and its ed to unlock the POI for oper cryptographically e POI security requirement.
-Juirer, can also make d processes.
+In any case, the acquiring customer is always responsible to ensure that appropriate processes and documented procedures are in place to control the POI display and usage.
 PIN-Entry Technology (PED, EPP, UPT) "PIN-entry technology" denotes which technology is implemented in order to capture the cardholder PIN.
 The value for this field can be: Physical keypad: Set of buttons arranged in a block which bears digits and optionally letters, in conformance with ISO 9564.
 Touch screen: Display that can detect the presence and location of a touch within the display area, and enable the cardholder entering his or her PIN.
-N/A: For HSMs, Non-PEDs, and for SCRs except as denoted in the SCR approval class Approved Components (PED, UPT) "Approved components" contains, when relevant, the list of approved subcomponents that are part of the approved device, and which have successfully undergone a distinct evaluation.
+N/A: For HSMs, non-PEDs, and for SCRs and SCRPs except as denoted in the SCR or SCRP approval class.
+Approved Components (PED, UPT) "Approved components" contains, when relevant, the list of approved subcomponents that are part of the approved device, and which have successfully undergone a distinct evaluation.
 Each component is listed with its approval number.
 The use of a device with components (e.g., EPPs, card readers) that are different than that listed as an approved component for that device invalidates that device's approval.